 - Use an active spoken vocabulary of around 600 items, and a passive vocabulary of around 1200 items;

 - Use an active written vocabulary of around 300 kanji and a passive vocabulary of around 500 kanji;

 - Use grammatical points and constructions necessary to produce and comprehend various basic sentences in both spoken and written Japanese;

-- Read and compose 1200 characters long passages on topics which including family, daily routines, interpersonal relationships, cultural traditions, and everyday life;
+Read and compose 1200 character long passages on topics including family, daily routines, interpersonal relationships, cultural traditions, and everyday life;

 - Communicate in both writing and speaking using strategies to produce natural colloquial Japanese;